ooglek/inteliquent-sdk-php/docs/Api/MessageBrokerApi.md

 Send Outbound Message

 This endpoint allows you to send an outbound SMS or MMS message.
 The value of the from parameter must be a telephone number on your Inteliquent account with active messaging services enabled.
 The authorization bearer header in your request must match one of your API keys for the message broker service.
-Validation is performed to ensure that the number sent in the from parameter is assigned to your account and has active messaging service enabled.
+Validation is performed to ensure that the number sent in the from parameter is assigned to your account and has active messaging service enabled.Url for this API will be 'https://messagebroker.inteliquent.com/msgbroker/rest/publishMessages' and Authorization should be \"Authorization:Bearer Api_key\".

 ### Example